-- What Lamech is saying here is that if a blood feud begins and he is killed, then avenge his blood 70 x 7. - In this statement is found what scholars call the beginnings of disproportional and irrational violence. - In other words, Lamech is not only known as the father of polygamy, but also vindictiveness. - 16 🔳 Lamech - This attitude years later became so bad that the Bible says, Now the earth was corrupt in God's sight and was full of violence.
-(Gen 6:11 NIV) - So God said to Noah, "I am going to put an end to all people, for the earth is filled with violence because of them.
-I am surely going to destroy both them and the earth.
+- This attitude years later became so bad that the Bible says, - Now the earth was corrupt in God's sight and was full of violence.
+(Gen 6:11 NIV) - So God said to Noah, "I am going to put an end to all people, for the earth is filled with violence because of them. - I am surely going to destroy both them and the earth.
 (Gen 6:13 NIV)

-17 📃 the Days of Noah
+22 The Days of Noah

 - Concerning Noah, Jesus says the following . . . - As it was in the days of Noah, so it will be at the coming of the Son of Man.
-(Matthew 24:37 NIV) - In this passage, Jesus is paralleling the idea that just as the flood was a surprise and caught people off guard, so will be his coming.
+(Matthew 24:37 NIV)

+In this passage, Jesus is paralleling the idea that just as the flood was a surprise and caught people off guard, so will his second coming.

-18 🔳 the Days of Noah
+23 the Days of Noah

-- However, we know in other passages in the New Testament that when Jesus returns to the earth, it too will be filled with corruption and violence. - So then, we must be sure that we will not be tempted to repay evil with evil.
+- However, we know in other passages in the New Testament that when Jesus returns to the earth, it too will be filled with corruption and violence. - So then, - as we wait for Jesus' coming, - let us not be tempted to repay evil with evil.

-19 📃 Jesus' Commands
+24 Jesus' Commands

-- Some argue that these commandments of Jesus actually turn his disciples into doormats for evil people who will take advantage of them. - Standing there and just taking whatever it is that our enemies dish out is a sign of weakness. - We're culturally conditioned to fight for our rights. - So then, no wonder that Jesus' approach seems unrealistic and even dysfunctional to many.
+- Some argue that these commandments of Jesus actually turn his disciples into doormats for evil people who will take advantage of them. - Standing there and just taking whatever it is that our enemies dish out is a sign of weakness. - Culturally speaking, aren't we conditioned to fight for our rights? - So then, no wonder that Jesus' approach seems unrealistic and even dysfunctional to many.

-20 📃 Jesus' Commands
+25 Jesus' Commands

-- But rather than seeing these actions as signs of weakness, Jesus asserts that they're positions of strength. - The way that Jesus confronts evil is by realizing there is a time and place for everything. - Justice will come and when it does it will be fair, just, and proportional.
+- But rather than seeing these actions as signs of weakness, Jesus asserts that they're positions of strength. - The way that Jesus confronts evil is by realizing there is a time and place for everything. - Justice will come, and when it does, it will be ... - fair, just, and - proportional.

-21 🔲 God's Patience
+26 God's Patience

-- It's not that God is soft on evil. - God will ultimately avenge the evil in this world. - But unlike the swift vengeance laid out in a two-hour movie or in our own revenge fantasies, Scripture tells us that God is a slow avenger-"slow to anger and abounding in steadfast love."
+- It's not that God is soft on evil. - He will ultimately avenge the evil in this world. - But unlike the swift vengeance laid out in our own revenge fantasies, - Scripture tells us that God is a slow avenger- - "slow to anger and - abounding in steadfast love."

-22 📃 God's Patience
+27 God's Patience

-- God's slowness is not weakness, but a sign-a sign of His patience and longsuffering (tolerant delay). - God withholds wrath so that all people will repent and turn to Him. - If God gives us that chance, God will give it to our enemies as well.
+- God's slowness is not weakness but a sign of His patience and longsuffering (or tolerant delay). - God withholds wrath so that all people will repent and turn to Him. - If God gives us that chance, God will also give it to our enemies.

-23 🔳 God's Patience
+28 God's Patience

-• So, revenge is never up to us.
-As Paul explains to the congregation in Rome, ...

-- Do not repay anyone evil for evil.
-Be careful to do what is right in the eyes of everybody.
-(Romans 12:17 NIV) - If it is possible, as far as it depends on you, live at peace with everyone.
-(Romans 12:18 NIV) - Do not be overcome by evil, but overcome evil with good.
-(Romans 12:21 NIV)
+- So, revenge is never up to us.
+As Paul explains to the congregation in Rome, . . . - Do not repay anyone evil for evil. - Be careful to do what is right in the eyes of everybody. - If it is possible, as far as it depends on you, live at peace with everyone. - Do not be overcome by evil, but overcome evil with good.

-- The bottom line is that we as individuals are not to dish out to offenders what we think they deserve. - As the Apostle Paul says, Do not take revenge, my friends, but leave room for God's wrath, for it is written: "It is mine to avenge; I will repay," says the Lord.
-(Romans 12:19 NIV) - If your enemy is hungry, feed him; if he is thirsty, give him something to drink.
-In doing this, you will heap burning coals on his head.
-(Romans 12:20 NIV)
+- The bottom line is that we as individuals are not to dish out to offenders what we think they deserve. - As the Apostle Paul says,

+- Do not take revenge, my friends, but leave room for God's wrath, for it is written: "It is mine to avenge; I will repay," says the Lord. - If your enemy is hungry, feed him; if he is thirsty, give him something to drink. - In doing this, you will heap burning coals on his head.

-- Make every effort to live in peace with all men and to be holy; without holiness no one will see the Lord.
-(Hebrews 12:14 NIV) - See to it that no one misses the grace of God and that no bitter root grows up to cause trouble and defile many.
-(Hebrews 12:15 NIV)
+- Make every effort

+- to live in peace with all men and

+- to be holy; without holiness, no one will see the Lord.

+- See to it that

+- no one misses the grace of God and that

+- no bitter root grows up to cause trouble and defile many.